Same-sex marriage in Malta: Civil Unions Act 2014

-During the 2013 elections campaign, the Labour Party announced its intention to introduce legislation to allow for civil unions for same-sex couples if elected in government.
+During the 2013 elections campaign, the Labour Party announced its intention to introduce legislation to allow civil unions for same-sex couples if elected in government.
 This was set to materialise by summer 2013, but was postponed until 2014.
 Helena Dalli, the Minister for Social Dialogue, Consumer Affairs and Civil Liberties, argued that legalising same-sex marriage would require a referendum, and that the Maltese Government did not intend to put the issue to a popular vote.

-On 30 September 2013, the first day of the new legislative session, the Parliament of Malta held the first reading of a civil union bill, which was published on 14 October 2013.
-The legislation establishes civil unions for both same-sex and opposite-sex couples with the same rights as those available to married couples, including joint adoption rights.
+On 30 September 2013, the first day of the new legislative session, the Parliament held the first reading of a civil union bill, which was published on 14 October 2013.
+The legislation would establish civil unions for both same-sex and opposite-sex couples with the same rights as those available to married couples, including joint adoption rights.
 Despite the fact that people in Malta regardless of sexual orientation were already able to adopt as individuals, opponents made adoption rights the focus of their objections to the legislation.
 In his 2013 Christmas sermon, Archbishop Charles J. Scicluna condemned adoption by same-sex couples and said that Pope Francis had told him to take a public stand against it.
 On 25 February 2014, the bill passed the committee stage.
 The third reading was postponed because President George Abela indicated he would not sign it.
 Marie-Louise Coleiro Preca, who indicated she would sign it, became president on 4 April.
-The bill was approved in its third reading on 14 April in a 37 to 0 vote, with all Labour Party members in favor and all members of the opposition Nationalist Party abstaining.
-It was signed into law by President Coleiro Preca on 16 April and published in the government gazette on 17 April, officially becoming the Civil Unions Act 2014 (Att tal-2014 dwar l-Unjonijiet Ċivili).
+The bill was approved in its third reading on 14 April in a 37 to 0 vote, with all Labour Party members present in favor and all members of the opposition Nationalist Party abstaining.
+It was signed into law by President Coleiro Preca on 16 April and published in the Malta Government Gazette on 17 April, officially becoming the Civil Unions Act 2014 (Att tal-2014 dwar l-Unjonijiet Ċivili).
 The first civil union was performed on 13 June 2014.
 On 20 June 2014, the Ministry for Home Affairs and National Security published regulations, based on which, the country recognises civil unions and partnerships registered abroad, regarded by the Ministry as having equivalent status to Malta's civil unions.

-Following the legalisation of same-sex marriage in Malta in 2017, couples in a civil union established before 1 September 2017 can convert their union into a marriage until 1 December 2022.
-These unions will end upon conversion, and the resulting marriage will be deemed to have subsisted from the date when the civil union was formed.
+Following President Coleiro Preca's signature of a 2017 law legalising same-sex marriage in Malta, civil unions remain in effect and available for both opposite-sex and same-sex couples.
+Couples in a civil union established before 1 September 2017 could convert their union into a marriage until 1 December 2022.
+These unions ended upon conversion, and the resulting marriage was deemed to have subsisted from the date when the civil union was formed.
 After this date, couples seeking to convert their union into a marriage will first need to dissolve their civil union and then go through all the formalities of marriage.

-A Roman Catholic Dominican priest, Father Mark Montebello, acting contrary to church guidelines, blessed the rings of a gay male couple in an engagement ceremony in April 2015.